Indonesia expects to receive 20 million tourists by 2019. This is according to Arief Yahya, Indonesian Minister of Tourism.

 3 Factors behind our decision to invest in Lombok

 Location is often cited as the main determining factor in the value of any given property.
 The same concept applies when considering the Indonesian islands.
 This exclusive piece of paradise is just a 2 hour 30 min flight from Singapore, or 30 min from Bali.
-Located in the middle of the warm, blue Indian Ocean, Lombok boasts a climate that seldom sees temperature above 33C or below 21C.
-This means glorious sunshine and perfect days for exploring the stunning beaches, diving in clear aquamarine oceans, and enjoying your holidays in a true tropical paradise.
+Located in the middle of the idyllic Indian Ocean, Lombok boasts a climate that seldom sees temperature above 33C or below 21C.
+This means glorious sunshine and perfect weather for exploring the stunning beaches, diving in clear aquamarine oceans, and enjoying your holidays in a true tropical paradise.
 Lombok is the most popular destination in Nusa Tenggara, Indonesia, with the fabled Gili Islands drawing visitors for action both in and out of the water.
 The mighty Mount Rinjani, Indonesia’s second highest volcano (3726m) is also a lure for trekkers, with the big breaks on the south coast a magnet for surfers.

 SOCIAL & ECONOMIC STRENGTH